Astrological age: Overview

-The following table of astrological ages was compiled by Neil Mann, and are based on typical durations cited for each era, as well as developments in human history typically cited as being influenced by the vernal equinox sign thereof.
-He notes that the supposed influences of the zodiac signs on human history are biased and rely on widely varying dates for the events cited, as well as selective cherry picking of evidence.
+The following table of astrological ages was compiled by Neil Mann, giving commonly cited durations for each era, as well as developments in human history typically believed to have been influenced by the vernal equinox sign of their age.
+He notes that the claims of zodiac influences on human history are biased, relying on widely varying dates for events and selective cherry picking of evidence.

 Contentious aspects

-Definitive details on the astrological ages are lacking, and consequently most details available about the astrological ages are disputed.
+Definitive details on the astrological ages are lacking or disputed.
 The 20th-century British astrologer Charles Carter stated that "It is probable that there is no branch of Astrology upon which more nonsense has been poured forth than the doctrine of the precession of the equinoxes."

 Neil Spencer in his 2000 book True as the Stars Above expressed a similar opinion about the astrological ages.
 Spencer characterizes the concept as being "fuzzy", "speculative", and the least-defined area of astrological lore.
 Derek and Julia Parker state that it is impossible to state the exact date for the start of any astrological age and acknowledge that many astrologers believe the Age of Aquarius has arrived while many say the world is at the end of the Age of Pisces.

 Ray Grasse states in Signs of the Times that "there is considerable dispute over the exact starting and ending times for the different Great Ages."
 Paul Wright in The Great Ages and Other Astrological Cycles says that much of the uncertainty related to the astrological ages is because many astrologers have a poor understanding of the meaning of the astrological symbolism and "even poorer historical knowledge".